Event plane resolution correction for azimuthal anisotropy in wide centrality bins: Simulation results

-\end{linenomath} The parameter $A$ was increased towards more peripheral centralities.
+\end{linenomath} which describes the shape of observed $v_2(p_T)$ in heavy ion collisions.
+The parameter $A$ was increased towards more peripheral centralities.
 Furthermore we have added for every event a Gaussian smearing on $v_{2}^{\rm in}$ with a width of 0.05.
 Figure~\ref{fig:v2cent} depicts the used $v_{2}^{\rm in}(p_{T})$ for the 16 centrality bins.
 The event Q-vector was calculated according to Ref.~\cite{Poskanzer:1998yz}.

-Figure \ref{fig:resolution} shows the random subevent plane resolution as a function of centrality.
+Figure~\ref{fig:resolution} shows the random subevent plane resolution as a function of centrality.
 For each event, particles are randomly divided into two different groups in order to evaluate the resolution $\res{2}$.
 The result shown here is the subevent plane resolution by using Eq.~(14) in Ref.~\cite{Poskanzer:1998yz}.
 The resolution reaches a maximum of 0.45 around 30\% centrality, it decreases towards more central and peripheral events because of a lower $v_2$ in central and less multiplicity in peripheral events.
+Then the full event plane resolution, which is used in this paper, is calculated from Eq.~(11) in Ref.~\cite{Poskanzer:1998yz}.

-Figure \ref{fig:psi_phi} shows an example of a particle azimuthal distribution with respect to the second harmonic event plane in a narrow $p_T$ bin.
+Figure~\ref{fig:psi_phi} shows an example of a particle azimuthal distribution with respect to the second harmonic event plane in a narrow $p_T$ bin.
 The particle yields are weighted by the inverse event plane resolution as indicated by $N^{\res{}}$ in the y-axis title.
 The dashed line represents a fit with $1+2v_2^{\rm obs, \res{}}\cos{[2\phi-2\Psi_2]}$.
 The yield extraction and fit are repeated for all other $p_T$ bins.